AndreyAkinshin/ProblemBook.NET/en/strings/StringBuilderMemory-A.md

 # “StringBuilderMemory” (Solution)

-Да, если предыдущим методом был `StringBuilder.ToString()`, а используемая версия CLR меньше 4.0.
+Yes, if we use the `StringBuilder.ToString()` method and the CLR version less 4.0.

 [Problem](./StringBuilderMemory-Q.md)